-The appraisal property, rectangular in shape, comprises 0.376 gross and net acre, with 132 feet of frontage and one curb cut on the east side of North Ashley Street with a depth of 124 feet.
-A tax plat map with topographical and aerial overlays depicting the subject site follows.
+The appraisal property, rectangular in shape, comprises 0.381 gross and net acre, with 134.52 feet of frontage and two curb cuts on the west side of North Fourth Avenue and 124.14 feet of frontage, and zero curb cuts on the north side of Catherine Street.

-The property is adjacent to a one-lane alley at its eastern border.
-Topography slopes up from the street toward the eastern border of the site, with greatest slopage found in the northwest corner.
-Although cover consists of impervious building and site improvements, the property is analyzed under hypothetical condition as though vacant, ready for development without environmental hazard and lacking in any adverse easements or deed restrictions.
+The property is adjacent to a one-lane alley at its western border, having a curb cut on Catherine Street.
+Topography is generally level and at street grade.
+Although cover consists of impervious site improvements, the property is analyzed under hypothetical condition as though vacant, ready for development without environmental hazard and lacking in any adverse easements or deed restrictions.
 City site improvements include sidewalk, streetlights and concrete curbs and gutters.

-The property is serviced by all standard commercial and municipal utilities, inclusive of public water and sewerage, natural gas, electricity, and telephone utilities.
+The property is serviced by-or available to-all standard commercial and municipal utilities, inclusive of public water and sewerage, natural gas, electricity, and telephone utilities.